-From the beginning of the school term in September to the final days of June, there are activities to enhance your Outdoor Education program.
-Develop a cohesive team or for your last hurrah at the end of the school year, teach your own classes or select from those taught by our Outdoor Education Staff (CA); you decide by choosing the package that suits your school best.
-Program activities run from 9:00 a.m. to 5:30 p.m daily.
+From the beginning of the school term in September to the final days of June, there are activities to enhance your Outdoor Education Program.
+Come to Camp to develop a cohesive team or for your last hurrah at the end of the school year.
+Teach your own classes or select from those taught by our Outdoor Education Staff (CA).
+You can choose the package that suits your school best.
+Program activities run from 9:00 a.m. to 5:30 p.m. daily.

 Activities Included in ALL Packages